Publishing Agreements Explained: Bug fixing, Tech Support & SLAs

 Contracts

-The release of a video game is a major achievement for a developer.
-But once the game is in players’ hands, new bugs and errors often surface that were not discovered during development.
-This period can be stressful, which is why clear contractual agreements on bug fixing and technical support are crucial.
+The release of a video game is a major milestone for any development studio.
+However, once the game is in players’ hands, new bugs and technical issues often surface that were not discovered during development or testing.

 What is the bug fixing clause and service level agreement?

-The clause on bug fixing and technical support in a video game publishing agreement defines who is responsible for addressing bugs and technical issues, how quickly these must be resolved (based on their severity) and who covers the associated costs.
+The clause on bug fixing and technical support defines who is responsible for addressing bugs and technical issues, how quickly those issues must be resolved (often based on severity) and who bears the costs involved.

 Why the bug fixing & technical support clause matters